Skip to main content

 Are made up of several discrete air cells within the ethmoid bone located between the nose and the eyes.

-How Healthy Sinuses Function
+How Healthy Sinuses Function1

 The nose and sinuses are lined with a layer of mucous-producing cells.
 Here’s how they function: